NeKoRoSYS/NeKoRoSYS/README.md

 <h2 align="center"> My Featured Projects </h2>

 - [NeKoRoSHELL](https://github.com/NeKoRoSYS/NeKoRoSHELL) is a minimal, generic, and modular ricing/customization framework for Arch Linux + Hyprland.
 It aims to provide an out-of-box "skins" engine that lets any user to quickly switch appearances for each widget/package such as waybar and the like.
 It also features a default "Legacy" theme which is a collection of skins I personally designed for a seamless UI/UX experience.
-- [NeKoRoSHELL DLux](https://github.com/NeKoRoSYS/NeKoRoSHELL-DLux-Shell) is an optional upgrade of the original NeKoRoSHELL project that uses Quickshell as a framework.
+- [NeKoRoSHELL DLux](https://github.com/NeKoRoSYS/NeKoRoSHELL-DLux-Shell) is an optional upgrade of the original NeKoRoSHELL project that uses Quickshell as its framework.
 This project aims to replace all of the separate packages/widgets like waybar and SwayNC with QT-based UI components for an even more consistent UI/UX experience.
 - [NeKoRoGEAR](https://github.com/NeKoRoSYS/NeKoRoGEAR) is a 3D game engine programmed with C++ and is based on established libraries such as SDL3, OpenGL, and more.
 - [NeKONTROLLER](https://github.com/NeKoRoSYS/NeKONTROLLER) is my own input handling solution based on Unity's New Input System.
 It features touch controls and other useful utilities and singletons.
 <br>